-Mental health difficulties, from the earliest years through adulthood, are widely understood to be among the biggest challenges to healthy human development.
-With our expertise and external partnerships-particularly with educational institutions as a key nexus for improving wellbeing and mental health-OISE is well-positioned to play a leadership role in research and training aimed at reducing the prevalence and burden of mental health challenges.
-OISE's research, clinical/counselling, and training assets collectively focus on how individual characteristics, home and school environments, and society can intersect to promote healthy outcomes for individuals along with social and economic progress for neighborhoods, communities and the nation at large.
-In addition to contributing to the development of an integrated systems approach to research, policy and practice on mental health and education, we need to adopt a broader, wellbeing lens to our work.
-In addition, we need to commit to creating and sustaining supportive teaching, learning and research environments that promote wellbeing and mental health within and beyond our community.
+Mental health difficulties, from the earliest years through adulthood are widely understood to be among the biggest challenges to healthy human development.
+OISE, with our high level of expertise and external partnerships, especially with educational institutions as a key nexus for improving wellbeing and mental health, is well-positioned to play a leadership role in addressing the myriad of problems of a non-system.
+Timely and effective access to mental health supports is hindered by gaps in resources and poor coordination of the resources that exist.
+Approximately 1.2 million, or 1 in 5, Canadian children and youth has a mental health challenge-less than 20 percent will receive appropriate treatment.
+Reducing the prevalence of mental health challenges in children and youth requires research, policy and practice to recognize the dynamic interplay among individual risk factors and the ecology of the home, school, and communities in which children and youth develop.
+OISE's research, clinical and training assets collectively focus on how early life intra-individual characteristics, the home and school environments, and society can intersect to promote healthy outcomes for individuals along with social and economic progress for neighborhoods, communities and the nation at large.
+In addition to contributing to the development of an integrated systems approach to research, policy and practice on mental health and education, we need to adopt a broader non-medical wellbeing lens to our work.
+Overall, we need to commit to creating and sustaining supportive, teaching, learning and research environments that promote wellbeing and mental health within and beyond our community.

-OISE will enhance the wellbeing and mental health, both individual and collective, in our local, national and global communities.
+OISE will enhance the wellbeing and mental health, both individually and collectively, in our local, national and global communities.

-- Influence policy, further research and practice on wellbeing and mental health in schools and communities through our faculty and graduate student research and clinical programs. - ► Ensure OISE teacher education graduates are equipped with the knowledge and skills they need to deal with mental health issues in variety of learning environments. - ▶ Create an institutional commitment to wellbeing and mental health.
+- Influence policy, further research and practice on wellbeing and mental health in schools and communities through our faculty and graduate student research and clinical programs. - ▶ Ensure OISE teacher education graduates are equipped with the knowledge and skills they need to deal with mental health issues in variety of learning environments. - ► Create an institutional commitment to wellbeing and mental health.

-- Advance research and scholarship on mental health and education. - Promote OISE's accomplishments in research and teaching in wellbeing and mental health in order to create effective partnerships to advance research, policy and practice on mental health and education. - Review and improve the ways in which wellbeing and mental health issues are embedded in our teacher education programs, and ensure that OISE teacher candidates have an understanding of mental health problems, the conditions in which they develop, as well as knowledge and skills to address the strengths and needs of a diversity of learners. - Develop a declaration, charter or institutional statement on wellbeing and mental health. - Identify a list of courses focused on wellbeing and mental health, and establish a cluster or degree stream in this area. - Establish effective strategies and protocols to monitor progress of all students in funded and non-funded programs through regular check-ins, and at least one annual meeting. - Improve administrative and psychosocial supports to address wellbeing and mental health needs of our students via just-in-time supports, as well as through structured events and programing such as mindfulness, counselling (group and one-to-one). - Establish a wellness committee representative of faculty, staff and students to make recommendations and lead the development and implementation of the institutional wellbeing and mental health initiatives.
+- Advance research and scholarship on mental health and education. - Promote OISE's accomplishments in research and teaching in wellbeing and mental health in order to create effective partnerships to advance research, policy and practice on mental health and education. - Review and improve the ways in which wellbeing and mental health issues are embedded in our teacher education programs, and ensure that OISE teacher candidates have an understanding of mental health problems, the conditions in which they develop, as well as knowledge and skills to address the strengths and needs of a diversity of learners. - Develop a declaration, charter or institutional statement on wellbeing and mental health. - Identify a list of courses focused on wellbeing and mental health, and establish a cluster or degree stream in this area. - Establish effective strategies and protocols to monitor progress of all students in funded and non-funded programs through regular check-ins, and at least one annual meeting.

-- Explore ways to improve quality of work-life balance for staff, faculty and students, and support healthy lifestyles through, for example, yoga and mindfulness meditation opportunities. - Establish wellbeing and mental health as a major fundraising priority.
+- Improve administrative and psychosocial supports to address wellbeing and mental health needs of our students via just-in-time supports, as well as through structured events and programing such as mindfulness, counselling (group and one-to-one). - Establish a wellness committee representative of faculty, staff and students to make recommendations and lead the development and implementation of the institutional wellbeing and mental health initiatives. - Explore ways to improve quality of work-life balance for staff, faculty and students, and support healthy lifestyles through, for example, yoga and mindfulness mediation opportunities. - Establish wellbeing and mental health as a major fundraising priority.